coffeegist/coffeegist.github.io/_posts/2018-02-25-slae-exam-3-egg-hunter-shellcode.md

 Wait what??
 Why did we not get our shell?
 This took a little gdb magic to figure out...

-{% include image.html name="gdb-assignment3.png" %}
+{% include figure image_path="/assets/images/2018-02-25-slae-exam-3-egg-hunter-shellcode/gdb-assignment3.png" %}

 If we look closely, we notice that our instructions in our egg hunter are wrong.
 Specifically, starting with this line: